top of page

 Click below for advice and assets to support with promoting your event.

 Marmalade Trust is an award-winning loneliness charity.
 We launched Loneliness Awareness Week in 2017 and since then, millions of people from every part of society have taken part across the UK and globally.
-This June, join individuals, businesses, schools, charities, governments and public figures in raising awareness of loneliness and empowering everyone to find new connections.
+Each June, join individuals, businesses, schools, charities, governments and public figures in raising awareness of loneliness and empowering everyone to find new connections.

-We're encouraging people to think of loneliness as a normal human emotion which we all experience.
+We're encouraging people to think of loneliness as a natural human emotion which we all experience.
 We invite everyone to speak out about loneliness and to celebrate the everyday moments of connection which increase our sense of belonging.

 Find out how everyone can get involved